 In this tutorial, we will show you how to install Magento on CentOS 8.
 For those of you who didn’t know, Magento is one of the world’s most widely used applications for managing E-Commerce sites.
-Magento is fully customizable to meet the user’s requirements and allowing them to create and launch a fully functional online store in minutes.
+Magento is fully customizable to meet the user’s requirements and allows them to create and launch a fully functional online store in minutes.
 Magento employs the MySQL relational database management system, the PHP programming language, and elements of the Zend Framework.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
 I will show you through the step-by-step installation of Magento on a CentOS 8.